ikemikekpeazu/Stack/README.md

 <img width="200" alt="untitled" src="https://github.com/user-attachments/assets/6a7b281f-54c8-447a-9749-0ff07894e8da" />

 For the View Savings screen with the more detailed view of all the savings, I thought a lot about the design of this screen as well.
 I used Mobbin to look at a bunch of different types of list screens for financial apps and see what resonated with me.
 I used Figma a bit as well to lay out multiple screens in parallel.
 I liked the list screen in the Wanderlog app and how it had a total section at the top along with a list section/card at the bottom.
-I also thought that the design of the list items and the icons was very clean.
+I also thought that the design of the list items and the icons was very clean:

 <img width="200" alt="Wanderlog" src="https://github.com/user-attachments/assets/dd15d779-f734-4cdc-ac14-bff427eedbff" />